 Here’s our roundup of the best things to do in Truckee during MLK weekend.
-This year is proving to be similar to the last two, but there is still plenty of fun to be had outdoors!
-See how many of these activities you can check off over the long weekend or get adventurous and plan a multi-sport day of skiing, snowshoeing, ice skating, climbing… you decide!
+This snow season has started out slow but there is still plenty of fun to be had outdoors!
+See how many of these activities you can check off over the long weekend or get adventurous and plan a multi-sport day of skiing, snowshoeing, ice skating, climbing…you decide!

 Snowshoeing is a relaxing and low-impact activity that everyone can do!
 It’s a great way to explore your favorite trails in winter and there are countless places to go in Truckee.
 If you like hiking in the summer, you’ll love getting out into the mountains on a pair of snowshoes.